Planning Encryption

 Encrypted data is predictably larger than plaintext data.
 So it is important to make sure that enough tablespace is available for the operation being performed (data migration, unencryption, or key rotation).
 During the data migration process, a new column is created.
 The original column might have a length of 50 bytes; the new column, however, has a different length.
 The length of the new column depends on which algorithm is used to encrypt the data.

-For columns encrypted with symmetric keys (AES, DES-EDE, ARIA, and DES), the new column size increases to the next multiple of the block size.
-Remember that DES and DES-EDE use block sizes of 8 bytes, and AES/SEED/ARIA uses a block size of 16 bytes.
-So, if the original column was 50 bytes, then the new column will be 56 bytes for DES and DES-EDE; for AES/SEED/ARIA, the new column will be 64 bytes.
+For columns encrypted with symmetric keys (AES, DES-EDE, ARIA), the new column size increases to the next multiple of the block size.
+Remember that DES-EDE uses block size of 8 bytes, and AES/SEED/ARIA uses a block size of 16 bytes.
+So, if the original column was 50 bytes, then the new column will be 56 bytes for DES-EDE; for AES/SEED/ARIA, the new column will be 64 bytes.

 If the length of the original column is a multiple of the block size, then the new column will be the original column size plus the block size.
 For example, if a column contained a 56-byte string, and that string was encrypted with a DES-EDE key, then the ciphertext would be 64 bytes long.

-In addition, if a random IV for each field is used, then the table will have another column of either 8 bytes (DES and DES-EDE) or 16 bytes (AES).
+In addition, if a random IV for each field is used, then the table will have another column of either 8 bytes (DES-EDE) or 16 bytes (AES).

 To execute encryption on column, refer to the Encrypt a column article.